A tool for companies to use in building a common understanding of closure concepts across an asset's life cycle and across mining disciplines.

 Mine closure is one of the most significant industry challenges facing mining companies, communities and governments around the world – requiring significant financial provision to manage and address associated safety, environmental and social risks.

 Our work builds on successful closure pilots championed by members to demonstrate that closure can be done in a way that promotes social, economic and environmental benefit post the life of mine.
-We will also work to strengthen industry approaches to closure practices, including at tailings facilities.
+We will also work to strengthen industry approaches to closure planning, including at tailings facilities.

 Issue at a glance